Ouse Valley Practice Newsletter

 We are experiencing a high number of calls regarding Scarlet Fever/Strep A. Please check the guidance on the UK Government website first

 https://ukhsa.blog.gov.uk/2022/12/05/group-a-strep-what-you-need-to-know and if you are concerned, follow up by contacting us or phoning 111.

 You can visit www.111.nhs.uk and follow the step-by-step guidance.

 If you have booked yourself into any of our flu clinics over the next few weeks, please make sure to wear a face mask as many of the patients attending will be clinically vulnerable.
 Thank you for your consideration.

-Due to staff shortages, there may be a delay in answering your calls.
+Due to staff shortages, there may be delays in answering your calls & in our dispensary.
 We apologise for any inconvenience caused and we will answer you as soon as we are able.

 From Thursday 27th January 2022, there is no longer a legal requirement to wear a face covering in indoor public places.
 However, we do ask that you please continue to wear a face covering in NHS settings to keep staff and other patients and visitors safe.
 Thank you.

 We are changing our appointment structure so you can now book telephone (by phone only) and face to face appointments (by phone or online).
 Please ask reception for details of online access to booking appointments and ordering repeat prescriptions.